What is the difference between indica and sativa?

 Indicas are the faster flowering varieties and usually have a flowering time of 45 to 60 days.

-A major difference between indica and sativa is that sativas take longer to flower.
+A major difference between indica vs sativa is that sativas take longer to flower.
 They will usually need between 60 and 90 days to finish blooming.

 Indicas gain height quite rapidly once flowering begins, but they shouldn’t grow out of control in normal circumstances.